maheshsabnis/blazejan2021/readme.md

 # JavaScript App Development
-Types
+1. Types
-    The ‘var’ aka variant datatypes is provided for accepting and storing any data entered by end-used using browser Value parsing for variant
+    - The ‘var’ aka variant datatypes is provided for accepting and storing any data entered by end-used
+    - using browser
+    - Value parsing for variant
-        parseInt() / parseFloat()
+        - parseInt() / parseFloat()
-        String Types
+        - String Types
-        Number Type
+        - Number Type
-        Object Type
+        - Object Type
-            Date Type
+            - Date Type
+    - The  'var' uses the Parser to parse values from Left to Right to set the datatype aka type of a declaration

-Operators
+2. Operators
     + , - , *, / , >, < , >=, <=, !==, ==, ===
-Objects
+3. Objects
-Functions
+4. Functions
-Iterations
+5. Iterations
-Conditions
+6. Conditions
-Collections
+7. Collections
-Evets
+8. Evets